-In addition to heavy and hazardous drinking, substantial levels of binge drinking have also been found in military populations across UK, US, German, Angolan and Nigerian military populations (2, 26, 27, 29, 32, 43, 44).
-Binge drinking in the UK, has been associated with being younger, being in the Army, being single and being a smoker (2).
+In addition to heavy and hazardous drinking, substantial levels of binge drinking have also been found in military populations across UK, US, German, Angolan and Nigerian military populations [2, 20, 22, 25, 30, 33, 40].
+Binge drinking in the UK, has been associated with being younger, being in the Army, being single and being a smoker [2].
 Furthermore, there appears to be a difference in the prevalence of binge drinking between Active Duty/Regular soldiers and National Guard/Reserves.
-Larson, Adams (32) identified that there was a marked difference between those personnel in Active Duty who reported frequent binge patterns of alcohol use than those in the National Guard/Reserves.
+Larson, Adams [33] identified that there was a marked difference between those personnel in Active Duty who reported frequent binge patterns of alcohol use than those in the National Guard/Reserves.

-The issue of problematic alcohol use among the armed forces population, related to active service, was considered by nineteen papers (6, 19-21, 24-28, 30, 32-37, 39, 41, 43), including a focus on adverse combat experiences (28, 33, 34, 36, 39, 41), pre-deployment preparedness (21) and differences between active duty/regular soldiers and the National Guard/Reserves (30, 32).
+The issue of problematic alcohol use among the Armed Forces population, related to active service, was considered by 19 papers [6, 19-21, 23, 29-31, 33, 34, 36-44], including a focus on adverse combat experiences [19, 21, 29, 37, 38, 44], pre-deployment preparedness [36] and differences between Active Duty/Regular soldiers and the National Guard/Reserves [31, 33].

-Rates of alcohol use have been perceived as the highest for those with combat specific jobs or those with a greater number and higher intensity deployments (6).
-Furthermore, despite Special Operations Forces experiencing greater exposure to combat deployments than conventional forces, Dretsch, Neff (37) determined that the prevalence of alcohol misuse in 16,284 Special Operations Forces soldiers was comparable or lower than reported by the wider military.
+Rates of alcohol use have been perceived as the highest for those with combat specific jobs or those with a greater number and higher intensity deployments [6].

+Furthermore, despite Special Operations Forces experiencing greater exposure to combat deployments than conventional forces, Dretsch et al. [23] determined that the prevalence of alcohol misuse in 16 284 Special Operations Forces soldiers was comparable or lower than reported by the wider military.
 This paper had the largest sample of the papers included in this review.

-Research has indicated that heavy alcohol use often occurs during pre- and postdeployment with a significant association to the deployment period itself (6, 27, 33, 35, 43).
+Research has indicated that heavy alcohol use often occurs during pre- and post- deployment with a significant association to the deployment period itself [6, 20, 30, 37, 43].
 Most of the research primarily focuses on personnel with military service during the Iraq War (2003-2011), with and without deployment experience.
 More recent papers have begun to consider the impact of the War in Afghanistan (2001-2014).

-Adverse combat experiences during deployment have been associated with heavy drinking in military personnel (28, 34, 39).
-Hooper et al (41) discussed how the active involvement in theatre of war had strong links to problematic drinking habits among serving personnel who feared for their own mortality and who "experienced hostility from civilians".
-Wilk, Bliese (36) also found that soldiers who had higher rates of exposure to the threat of death or injury were significantly more likely to screen positive for alcohol misuse.
+Adverse combat experiences during deployment have been associated with heavy drinking in military personnel [19, 21, 38].
+Hooper et al [29] discussed how the active involvement in theatre of war had strong links to problematic drinking habits among serving personnel who feared for their own mortality and who 'experienced hostility from civilians'.
+Wilk, Bliese [44] also found that soldiers who had higher rates of exposure to the threat of death or injury were significantly more likely to screen positive for alcohol misuse.
 Exposure to atrocities similarly predicted misuse of alcohol with alcohol-related behavioural problems.

-Although in Russell, Russell (33) all combat experiences were also positively correlated, only the combat experience of killing was significantly related to post-deployment alcohol use.
+Although in Russell [37] all combat experiences were also positively correlated, only the combat experience of killing was significantly related to post-deployment alcohol use.
 Interestingly, alcohol use decreased amongst those who experienced killing during combat.
-The authors' explanation for this was based on the suggestion that the "killing experience may activate the soldiers' mortality salience and trigger a self-preservation focus that manifests itself in reduced risky alcohol consumption" (33).
+The authors' explanation for this was based on the suggestion that the 'killing experience may activate the soldiers' mortality salience and trigger a self-preservation focus that manifests itself in reduced risky alcohol consumption' [37].
 No other paper in the review considered this.